DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Proposed Model

 \subsection{Building a Spatial Block}

 With the newly defined graph elements, we are ready to build spatial blocks for extracting complex spatial relationships.
-Spatial blocks are based on the three graph elements $W_D, W_\theta$, and $W_P$, and their partitioned versions. $W_P$ has no partition filter expansion, but we use $\left\{ W_D \odot W_P \right\}$ instead of $W_P$ to exploit the hybrid information.
+Spatial blocks are based on the three graph elements $W_D, W_\theta$, and $W_P$, and their partitioned versions.
+We use $\left\{ W_D \odot W_P \right\}$ instead of $W_P$ to exploit the hybrid information.

-In Figure \ref{fig:modules}, each box represents a single graph convolution as described in Eq. (\ref{def:gc}), and we only denote the weighted adjacency matrix in the figure for simplicity.
+In Figure \ref{fig:modules}, each gray box represents a single graph convolution as described in Eq. (\ref{def:gc}), and we only denote the weighted adjacency matrix in the figure for simplicity.
 The number of convolutional operation and the choice of weight matrices can vary depending on the dataset or the prediction task.

 We designed three types of spatial blocks, as shown in Figure \ref{fig:modules}. \textit{Single}(Figure \ref{fig:modules}(a)) refers to the simple graph convolution considering only the Euclidean distance. \textit{Parallel}(Figure \ref{fig:modules}(b)) and \textit{Stacked}(Figure \ref{fig:modules}(c)) refer to the multi-graph convolution including distance, direction, and positional relationship information.
 While both utilize four convolutional operations with different graph elements individually, they have different structures for connecting the graph elements. \textit{Parallel} structure can be regarded as equivalent to multi-graph convolution structure as defined in previous works \cite{chai2018bike,geng2019stmgcn,geng2019multi}.